Ecojar

 A reforestation fundraising event, santiago art district walk, 2010.

 Inspired by the natural self-sustaining processes in ecology and the ongoing project Biosphere 2 in Oracle, Arizona, I began to develop my own fully self-contained artificial ecosystem.
-It didn't take long before friends and families began purchasing my terrariums for themselves and as gifts.
-In late 2008, I founded Ecojar Lab and our studio philosophy is "to produce innovative and fully self-contained terrariums through improving our understanding of botany and plant ecology in miniature, while finding new ways to add a little green to our urban lives."
-Ecojar has not only become a natural sustainable home decor, but also an artistic inspiration.
+It didn't take long before friends and families began purchasing these terrariums for themselves and as gifts.
+In late 2008, this passion led us to the founding of ecojar lab.

-In 2012, we began to discuss the possibility of introducing ecojar not only as art, but as an education tool.
-We have received several e-mails from school teachers who expressed their interests in utilizing ecojar to teach basic concepts in ecology and plant biology.
-Conventional diagrams and figures are not sufficient to convey complex ideas about organism interaction, and the long-term consequences of a minor change in ecosystem.
-Ecojar thus has become a very useful kit to complement existing education tools.
+In 2012, we explored the potential of ecojar as an educational tool.
+We had received several requests from school teachers who expressed their interests in utilizing ecojar to teach basic concepts in ecology and plant biology.
+Conventional diagrams and figures often fall short in illustrating the complexities of organism interactions and the long-term impacts of minor changes within ecosystems.
+Ecojar, with its dynamic and observable processes, has proven to be an invaluable addition to educational resources, effectively complementing existing teaching tools.

 Ecojar as an ecology educational tool.